top of page

 So, in the Miller complex, which may have stretched from Florida to Pennsylvania, we find an early group of people living in the eastern United States who had developed a unique style of tool- and weapon-making, who had developed agriculture, who knew the land and its plants and animals very well, who had developed trade routes, who lived in an environment similar to our own, and who very well may be a “mother culture” of the Americas and the Clovis.

 If this is true, how did the Miller people arrive in Pennsylvania or Florida before the Clovis?
 Who were they?
 When did they arrive?
 Which direction did they come from?
 Had they taken Meegan’s route from Alaska, following the southeastern rim of the massive, melting glacier to reach the eastern United States, and then moved south to Florida, with stops in Meadowcroft, Virginia and, as we’ll see in a moment, possibly South Carolina?
-In this sense, they would never have seen the western United States.
+(In this sense, they never saw the western states).

 Or, did they take Harrison’s route and head straight south from Alaska along the coast (somehow on foot prior to the last glacial advance, or, more realistically, by boat during the advance), and then cut across the vastness of the United States to reach Meadowcroft?
 Did they possibly follow the Missouri and Mississippi rivers to the Ohio River and then make their way up Cross Creek, where they discovered the well-suited rock shelter and a flourishing ecosystem?